 Trimethoprim sulfa is a broad spectrum antibiotic with excellent activity against most gram negative organisms and against Staphylococci in the skin.
 This makes trimethoprim sulfa a good choice for skin infections or as a general antibiotic when the actual identity of the infecting organism is not known.
 Trimethoprim sulfa is, however, not generally effective against Pseudomonas auruginosa, which is particularly resistant where ever it emerges.

-Trimethoprim sulfa is given twice a day.
+Trimethoprim sulfa is generally prescribed for once or twice a day use.
+It may be given with or without food and should be stored at room temperature.
 It is of relatively low cost compared to other antibiotics which makes it a popular choice.

 Infections for which trimethoprim sulfa are especially helpful are:

 In general, drug side effects are classified as either common or serious (with rare drugs having side effects that are both common and serious).
 As with most drugs, trimethoprim sulfa has common side effects and rare serious side effects.

 Upset stomach symptoms of vomiting/nausea, diarrhea, or appetite loss can be seen with this medication.
 The oral suspension is famous for its awful taste and may elicit drooling as the pet tries to get the taste out of his or her mouth.
 These side effects are inconvenient and may even necessitate changing to another medication but are not regarded as serious.